We welcome applicants who are doing International A level courses. This is your dedicated page.

 We have a regular webinar for students who are choosing their A level subjects.
 This is aimed at students aged 14-16 but you are welcome join us even if you are older than that.

 You can apply in September and take your International A levels in November or the following June.
-In this case you would need predicted grades for your International A levels, which your UCAS referee would need to provide.
+In this case you would need predicted grades for your International A levels, which your UCAS referee would provide as part of your UCAS application.

 Alternatively, you can take your International A levels first and apply the following September when you know your grades.
 This is called a post-qualification application.